Loading...

 Stay Hydrated

-Drink plenty of water before and after eating the protein bar.
-Adequate hydration can support your body's ability to stabilize blood sugar levels.
+Drink a glass of water before and after eating the protein bar to aid in digestion and stabilize blood sugar levels.

 Mind Your Timing